-How To Make An Envelope
+How To Make An Envelope with Scrapbook Paper

-Making your own envelopes is super easy and fun!
+Learning how to make an envelope from scrapbook paper super easy and fun!
 You can choose any paper, any pattern and make them any size appropriate for your event.
 This is also a fun craft for kids to make and send “mail” to each other.

 Lay your invitation in the middle of your paper and fold the paper in on all four sides.

 Remove the invitation and fold the top and bottom in.